 - At the very first signs, check your blood glucose.
 If you can’t use your meter, don’t take any risks: treat your symptoms anyway.

 - Take 15 g of fast-acting glucose.
-E.g., three or four glucose tablets, ¾ cup or 175 ml of fruit juice or soda, or a tablespoon of honey or maple syrup.
+For example, three or four glucose tablets, ¾ cup or 175 ml of fruit juice or soda, a tablespoon of honey or maple syrup.

 - Wait 10 to 15 minutes, then check your blood glucose again.
-If it is still low, repeat the process.
+If it is still low, repeat the process or talk to your healthcare professional about those episodes.

-We’re all in a hurry or distracted sometimes.
-It’s easy to forget to take a snack or think we can wait a little longer.
-But even if a meal is coming up soon, you’d better have a bite to eat and, as always, measure your blood glucose just in case.
+We’re all in a hurry or distracted sometimes and it’s easy to forget to take a snack or think we can wait a little longer.
+But even if a meal is coming up soon, you’d better have a bite to eat and, as always, measure your blood glucose.